All Planning Guides

 Trastevere is popular for restaurants, bars, lanes, and evening atmosphere.
 It is a good choice if food and nightlife matter more than being beside the Colosseum or Trevi Fountain.
 It can also work for repeat visitors who want a more local-feeling base.

 For first-time visitors, the issue is logistics.
 Some parts of Trastevere are less convenient for metro access, and late-night noise can be a problem.
+Choose it for atmosphere, not because it is the easiest base.
 Map the exact hotel, not just the area name.

 Spanish Steps and Via Veneto